A Complete Guide to Sofia Richie’s Coolest, Most Awe-Inspiring Outfits

 Getty Images

-Richie paired her graphic t-shirt with an slim blue sunglasses and a brown trench coat in Cannes, France in May 2017.
+Richie paired her graphic T-shirt with slim blue sunglasses and a brown trench coat in Cannes, France, in May 2017.

 Photo: